taloncjones/EAAccountCreator/README.md

 ## Getting Started
 These instructions will allow you to run the EA Account Creator tool on your local machine.

+### Executable
+If you don't wish to build the exe or run via script (which requires you do download chromium/geckodriver) you can run [main.exe](Exe/main.exe) on Windows machines.
+The .exe contains both Chromium and Geckodriver.

 ### Prerequisites
 If using [main.py](main.py) install the following: